Sameer1295/Clothify-Ecommerce-Django/README.md

 Work-in-Progress Features
-This project is actively under development, and we have some exciting features in the pipeline, including:
+This project is actively under development, WIP features include the following:

 Checkout: A seamless checkout process for users to finalize their orders.
 Creating Orders: A feature to create and manage orders for admin users.